Westin Diplomat

 Author of Spring in Action

 Craig Walls has been professionally developing software for over 15 years (and longer than that for the pure geekiness of it).
-He is a Principal Consultant with Improving Enterprises in Dallas, TX and is the author of Modular Java (published by Pragmatic Bookshelf) and Spring in Action and XDoclet in Action (both published by Manning).
-He's a zealous promoter of the Spring Framework, speaking frequently at local user groups and conferences and writing about Spring and OSGi on his blog.
-When he's not slinging code, Craig spends as much time as he can with his wife, two daughters, 6 birds and 2 dogs.
+He is the author of Modular Java (published by Pragmatic Bookshelf) and Spring in Action and XDoclet in Action (both published by Manning).

 Blog